World leading - internationally excellent research impact and research environment to pursue doctoral studies

 Dr J Zhang

-(Fire Dynamics and Material Flammability) Recent projects include development of innovative materials for curtain wall facades, nano-enhanced lightweight steel skeleton/dry wall systems, carbon fibre based materials for modern aircrafts fuselage, ignition and fire spread of buildings due to largescale deflagrations, computational fluid dynamics (CFD) and soot modelling in fires.
+(Fire Dynamics and Material Flammability) Recent projects include development of innovative materials for curtain wall facades, nano-enhanced lightweight steel skeleton/dry wall systems, carbon fibre based materials for modern aircraft fuselage, ignition and fire spread of buildings due to largescale deflagrations, computational fluid dynamics (CFD) and soot modelling in fires.

 Professor Neil Hewitt